Mike De Placido

 Michael Stephen De Placido (born 9 March 1954) is an English former footballer who played as a winger.

 Career

 Born in Scarborough, North Yorkshire, De Placido started his career with York City as an amateur before signing a professional contract in March 1972.
 He was capped by England at youth level during 1972.
 He made 11 appearances for York before moving into non-League football with Scarborough, where he made four appearances and scored one goal in all competitions.
-He later played for Prince of Wales in the Scarborough Sunday League.
+He later played for the local club, "Prince of Wales", in the Scarborough Sunday League.